-As described above, as part of the reorganization in February 2022 of the Company, the Company received an investment from Carlyle.
+As part of the Reorganization described in Note 1(a) Organization - Description of Business and Note 12 - Warrants, the Company received cash and recorded debt for an investment by Carlyle.
 The investment was made pursuant to a subscription agreement, under which Carlyle contributed \$25.6 million in exchange for 100 Class B Membership Units of CS Solis and the Company contributed the net assets of Complete Solar, Inc. in exchange for 100 Class A Membership Units.
 The Class B Membership Units are mandatorily redeemable by the Company on the three-year anniversary of the effective date of the CS Solis amended and restated LLC agreement (February 14, 2025).
 The Class B Membership Units accrue interest that is payable upon redemption at a rate of 10.5% (which is structured as a dividend payable based on 25% of the investment amount measured quarterly), compounded annually, and subject to increases in the event the Company declares any dividends.
-In connection with the investment, the Company issued a warrant to purchase 5,978,960 shares of the Company's common stock at a price of \$0.01 per share, of which, 4,132,513 shares are immediately exercisable.
+In connection with the investment by Carlyle, the Company issued Carlyle a warrant to purchase 5,978,960 shares of the Company's common stock at a price of \$0.01 per share, of which, the purchase of 4,132,513 shares of the Company's common stock is immediately exercisable.
 The Company has accounted for the mandatorily redeemable investment from Carlyle in accordance with ASC 480, Distinguishing Liabilities from Equity, and has recorded the investment as a liability, which was accreted to its redemption value under the effective interest method.
 The Company has recorded the warrants as a discount to the liability.
-Refer to Note 14 - Common Stock, for further discussion of the warrants issued in connection with the Class B Membership Units.
+Refer to Note 11 - Common Stock, for further discussion of the warrants issued in connection with the Class B Membership Units.